Header Photos

 The photo above was taken in late September, 2019.
 It’s one of several real wood burning fireplaces inside Paradise Inn located up on the side of Mount Rainier in Washington State.
 Friends and I were visiting Mount Rainier and availed ourselves of the warmth and welcome inside Paradise Inn.

 The photo above was taken in June, 2020, on my first camping trip that year.
 I was walking around Lake Quigg at Friends Landing where I was camped for the week, near Montesano, Washington State.
-The photo above is of a narrow part of the lake, where several small streams fed into this portion of the lake.
+The photo above is of a narrow part of the lake, where several small streams feed into this portion of the lake.

 The photo above was taken in June, 2020, on my camping trip to Friends Landing, near Montesano, WA.
 As I walked back into the campground after a trek around Lake Quigg, this jolly little Tree Swallow greeted me.

 The photo above was taken in July, 2020, during my camping trip to Scenic Beach and to Port Gamble, WA.
-I was standing under a small roof when a mother Swallow started flying around and around my head, almost touching me.
+I was standing next to a building under a small roof when a mother Swallow started flying around and around my head, almost touching me.
 I finally looked UP to find these babies in a nest tucked up under the roof.
 They were calling to their momma … they wanted their supper!
 I moved off to one side, far enough away to appease momma, but still close enough that I could watch her feed the babies.

 The photo above was taken in late July, 2020, on the very last day of my camping trip to Scenic Beach.
 As I was driving away from the campground with the trailer in tow, heading for home, I came around a corner in the road to find two Bald Eagles up in the trees above me.
 Thankfully, there was room on the side of the road for me to pull over with the truck and the trailer.
 I walked towards the two Eagles.
-The Eagle above stared at me for possibly a full minute, oh my nerves.
+The Eagle above stared at me for a full minute, oh my nerves.
 What a thrill that was for me.

 The photo above was taken in August, 2020, during my camping trip to Washington Park Campground, owned and operated by the City of Anacortes, on Fidalgo Island, WA.
 I had driven to the south end of Fidalgo Island to explore Bowman Bay and Rosario Beach, then was heading back north up the island when I spotted these two friendly folks.
 So I stopped and walked across the road to visit for a bit.